Cooliber/MarkoTronix/Project_status/implementation_status_summary.md

    - Implement responsive design for all screens
    - Add accessibility features

+4. **Attachment Processing**:
+   - ✅ **ADDRESSED**: Implement feedback loop for improving extraction accuracy
+   - ✅ **ADDRESSED**: Add integration with CRM for utilizing extracted data
+   - Add pre-processing for OCR to improve accuracy
+   - Support more languages in OCR and entity extraction

 ## Next Steps

 1. Review implementation status with stakeholders
 2. Prioritize features based on business impact
 3. Create detailed implementation plan for next sprint
 4. Assign resources to high-priority items
+5. Conduct user training on new attachment processing features
+6. Gather user feedback on attachment processing UI and functionality
+7. Plan for ML-based enhancements to attachment processing

+## Recent Enhancements

+For a detailed overview of recent enhancements to the attachment processing system, see the [Attachment Processing Enhancement Status](./attachment_processing_enhancement.md) document.